elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

 </div>

 ```
-In the component there is a `class` attribute assigned with `column` and `bg-green` values.
-But the component is supposed to be reusable and when I used it somewhere else, I may want a `yellow` background.That means I should pass in `bg-yellow` class.
+In the component there is a `class` HTML attribute assigned with `column` and `bg-green` values.
+But the component is supposed to be reusable and when I use it somewhere else, I may want a `"yellow"` background.
+That means I should set a `bg-yellow` class.

  ```html
   <div class="column bg-yellow">